hyxos/hyxos_numerals/GRAMMAR.md

 **Important**: The Hyxos system is designed as a pure numeral system that can be embedded within any existing language, similar to how terms like "dozen" or "score" function in English.
 This guide covers only numerical expressions - no verbs, sentence structure, or non-numeric vocabulary.
 Hyxos numbers can be used within English, Spanish, Mandarin, or any other language as a specialized counting system.

 ### Terminology
-- **Hyxamel** (noun): A number expressed in the Hyxos numeral system, analogous to how "decimal" refers to base-10 numbers
+- **Hyxamal** (noun): A number expressed in the Hyxos numeral system, analogous to how "decimal" refers to base-10 numbers
 - **Decimal**: Traditional base-10 representation (e.g., 4689)
 - **Hyxadekimal** (adjective/noun): The base-60 numeral system itself, from hyxa (six) + dek (ten) + -imal, literally "six-ten-al" (Hyxos-native term using the system's own vocabulary)
 - **Maal** (adjective/noun): Pure Hyxos term for base-60/sexagesimal, from ma (60) + -al suffix